Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Simulations

+Note that \texttt{OBA} serves as an oracle benchmark procedure that cannot be implemented in practical problems.
 Figure~\ref{fig:infer-parametric} reports the empirical coverage and average interval lengths for all the aforementioned inference methods.

-We begin by discussing the results for \textbf{(S3)}, shown in the top panels, where we vary the sparse perturbation level $\delta\in [0, 0.5, \dots, 4.0]$.
+We begin with results for \textbf{(S3)}, shown in the top panels, where we vary the sparse perturbation level $\delta\in \{0, 0.5, \dots, 4.0\}$.
 When $\delta=0$, the setup is regular, and all methods achieve the nominal $95\%$ coverage.
 However, as $\delta$ increases, the degree of nonregularity becomes more pronounced.
 Consequently, both the \texttt{Normality} and \texttt{Bootstrap} methods fail to maintain valid coverage, with coverage deteriorating as $\delta$ grows.
-In contrast, our \texttt{Proposed} method, along with the oracle \texttt{OBA} method, retains uniformly valid coverage across all values of $\delta$ considered in this experiment.
-We emphasize that \texttt{OBA} relies on oracle knowledge of the true parameter $\theta^*_1$ and is thus not implementable in practice.
-For interval lengths, our \texttt{Proposed} method yields interval lengths that are comparable to those of the oracle \texttt{OBA} method.
+In contrast, our \texttt{Proposed} method, along with the oracle benchmark method \texttt{OBA}, retains uniformly valid coverage across all values of $\delta$ considered in this experiment.
+For interval lengths, our \texttt{Proposed} method yields interval lengths that are comparable to those of the oracle benchmark \texttt{OBA}.

 We now turn to the setup \textbf{(S4)}, with results shown in the bottom panels of Figure~\ref{fig:infer-parametric}.
 In this experiment, we vary the instability level across $\sigma \in \{0.1, 0.15, \ldots, 0.50\}$.
 When $\sigma$ is small, the coefficients across source domains are highly similar, inducing an unstable estimation regime.
 As $\sigma$ increases, the variation among source coefficients becomes more pronounced, and the instability gradually diminishes.
-The results show that when $\sigma$ is small, both the \texttt{Normality} and \texttt{OBA} methods fail to achieve valid $95\%$ coverage, though their performance improves as $\sigma$ increases.
+The results show that when $\sigma$ is small, both the \texttt{Normality} and \texttt{Bootstrap} methods fail to achieve valid $95\%$ coverage, though their performance improves as $\sigma$ increases.
 In contrast, the \texttt{Proposed} method consistently attains the nominal $95\%$ coverage across all values of $\sigma$, while achieving comparable lengths to those of the oracle \texttt{OBA} method.